caltechlibrary/andor/INSTALL.md

 ## Preparing the base repostiories

+The first program, `andor-repositories.py` will create the necessary dataset collections as well as generate an appropriate `config.py` needed to run the application.

 ```bash
     python3 andor-repositories.py Users.ds Roles.ds People.ds
     python3 andor-add-user.py Users.ds Admin # Add an admin user